 Adjusting Your Food Truck Headlights Yourself

-Though a lot of us think we cannot align our own headlights, it is something you can do yourself in your commissary parking lot.
+Though a lot of us think we cannot align our own food truck headlights, it is something you can do yourself in your commissary parking lot.
 Just make sure if you make this adjustment yourself that you park on a level surface.

 Sealed Beam vs Composite Headlights